readium/readium-js/README.md

 CFIs can be viewed, for the purposes of this library, as a Domain Specific Language (DSL) for creating unique, recoverable and sortable indexes for EPUBs.
 Most of what I know of DSLs I learned from reading [Martin Fowler's work](http://martinfowler.com/bliki/DomainSpecificLanguage.html), so I'll just link him in here and let him describe DSL concepts, if you haven't been exposed to them.

-This CFI library is implemented using a number of standard patterns for Domain Specific Languages (DSLs).
-Before getting into the rationale for using DSL patterns, I'll go over the requirements for the CFI library.
+This CFI library is implemented using a number of standard patterns for DSLs.
+Before getting into the rationale for using DSL patterns, I'll go over the requirements for the CFI library:

 * Fully implement the EPUB 3.0 CFI specification.
 * Provide a stand-alone javascript library that enables a reading system to do useful things with a CFI.